zachthooks/python-challenge/README.md

 │   ├── Resources/
 │   │   └── budget_data.csv   # The financial dataset used in PyBank
 │   └── analysis/
-│       └── financial_analysis.txt  # The exported text file with the analysis results
+│       └── budget_analysis.txt  # The exported text file with the analysis results
 │
 ├── PyPoll/
 │   ├── main.py              # The main Python script for PyPoll analysis
 │   ├── Resources/
 │   │   └── election_data.csv # The election dataset used in PyPoll
 │   └── analysis/
-│       └── election_results.txt   # The exported text file with the analysis results
+│       └── election_analysis.txt   # The exported text file with the analysis results
 │
 └── README.md                # This file explaining the project